 Content.ad widgets can be set up to display varying amounts of sponsored content from 3rd party websites.
 When displaying sponsored content, you make a percentage of the revenue generated from sending quality visitors to these sites.
 Over time, Content.ad will learn and optimize to show sponsored content that performs the best for you.

 G: Absolutely no suggestive content of any kind, including images of people showing any amount of skin.
-No mature topics or depictions of violence.

 Examples of G Content